1973 WHA All-Star Game

-The 1972–73 World Hockey Association All-Star Game was held in the Le Colisée in Quebec City, home of the Quebec Nordiques, on January 6, 1973.
-The East All-Stars defeated the West All-Stars 5–2.
-Wayne Carleton was named the game's most valuable player.
+The 1973 World Hockey Association All-Star Game was held in the Le Colisée in Quebec City, Quebec home of the Quebec Nordiques, on January 6, 1973.
+After a plan to pit WHA players against European players fell down due to legal reasons, the league instead pitted the two divisions against each other for an All-Star Game.
+The East All-Stars defeated the West All-Stars 6–2.
+Wayne Carleton was named the game's Most Valuable Player.